Heart Station (song)

-"Heart Station" is a song by Japanese musician Hikaru Utada, which was released as a double A-side single alongside her song "Stay Gold" on February 20, 2008.
-The title track for her album Heart Station, the song was heavily promoted on radio stations, for three weeks it was the number one song on the newly established Billboard Hot Top Airplay chart, despite only managing to reach number two on the Billboard Japan Hot 100.
+"Heart Station" is a song by Japanese musician Hikaru Utada, which was released as a double A-side single alongside the song "Stay Gold" on February 20, 2008.
+It served as the fifth single from their fifth Japanese-language album Heart Station.
+"Heart Station" was fully written, composed and produced by Utada.
+The song was created with the image of a song that would come on if you were to turn on your car radio on a late-night highway on your way home from work or play, with the title meaning a place that transmits radio waves from the heart.
+Musically, it is a midtempo pop ballad.
+Lyrically, it speaks about bidding someone adieu and still trying to reach them and maintain their presence in your life.

+Commercially, "Heart Station" fared well in Japan.
+The song was heavily promoted on radio stations; for two weeks it was the number one song on the then-newly established Billboard Hot Top Airplay chart.
+Despite this success, it only managed to reach number two on the Billboard Japan Hot 100, being blocked by "Step and Go" from the boy band Arashi.
+"Heart Station" was certified three times by the Recording Industry Association of Japan (RIAJ) in different categories, including platinum for digital sales, gold in PC downloads, and gold in physical shipments.

-Background and development
+Background and composition

-In February 2007, Utada released "Flavor of Life", the theme song for the drama Hana Yori Dango Returns, which became one of her most commercially successful singles, selling over eight million downloads and becoming the second most digitally successful song of 2007 globally.
+In February 2007, Utada released "Flavor of Life", the theme song for the drama Hana Yori Dango Returns, which became one of their most commercially successful singles, selling over eight million downloads and becoming the second most digitally successful song of 2007 globally.
 This was followed by a second single in 2007, featuring the songs "Beautiful World", the theme song for the animated film Evangelion: 1.0 You Are (Not) Alone, and "Kiss & Cry", a song used to promote Nissin Foods' Cup Noodles.

 In October 2007, Utada's song "Stay Gold" was unveiled in Kao Corporation's Asience shampoo commercials.
 It was released as a ringtone on December 7, managing to be downloaded 250,000 times a month after its release, and was promoted at radio stations in mid January 2008.

+Musically, "Heart Station" is a midtempo pop ballad that speaks about saying goodbye and still trying to reach somebody and maintain their presence in your life.
 During the process of writing the song, Utada decided to make the song have a theme of "heart electric waves", likening emotional signals to radio signals.
-She decided on this because she felt that radio stations had a hand-made, analog, loving and warm feeling to them, which resonated with the song matter.
+They decided on this because they felt that radio stations had a hand-made, analog, loving and warm feeling to them, which resonated with the song matter.